 NOTE 3 – EARNINGS PER SHARE

 Basic Earnings Per Share (“EPS”) is computed as net income (loss) available to common stockholders divided by the weighted average number of common shares outstanding for the period.
-Diluted EPS reflects the potential dilution that could occur from common shares issuable through convertible preferred stock and warrants.
+Diluted EPS is calculated the same as Basic EPS but reflects the potential dilution that could occur from common shares issuable through stock options, restricted stock units (“RSUs”), and warrants in the weighted average number of common shares outstanding.
+Each stock option, RSU, and warrant represents the right to receive one share of the Company’s common stock.

-At December 31, 2023 and 2022, the potentially dilutive common stock equivalents not included in the calculation of diluted earnings per share as their effect would have been anti-dilutive were as follows:
+The following table summarizes potentially dilutive common stock equivalents that were excluded from the computation of diluted net loss per share because their effect would have been anti-dilutive.

 Warrants